projectara/nuttx/apps/examples/README.txt

     * CONFIG_BUILD_PROTECTED=n and CONFIG_BUILD_KERNEL=n- This test uses
       internal OS interfaces and so is not available in the NUTTX kernel builds

-examples/ftpc
-^^^^^^^^^^^^^

-  This is a simple FTP client shell used to exercise the capabilities of the FTPC library (apps/netutils/ftpc).
-This example is configured to that it will only work as a "built-in" program that can be run from NSH when CONFIG_NSH_BUILTIN_APPS is defined.

-  From NSH, the startup command sequence is as follows.
-This is only an example, your configration could have different mass storage devices, mount paths, and FTP directories:

-    nsh> mount -t vfat /dev/mmcsd0 /tmp # Mount the SD card at /tmp nsh> cd /tmp                        # cd into the /tmp directory nsh> ftpc xx.xx.xx.xx[:pp]          # Start the FTP client nfc> login <name> <password>        # Log into the FTP server nfc> help                           # See a list of FTP commands

-  where xx.xx.xx.xx is the IP address of the FTP server and pp is an optional port number.

-  NOTE:  By default, FTPC uses readline to get data from stdin.
-So your defconfig file must have the following build path:

-    CONFIG_SYSTEM_READLINE=y

-  NOTE: If you use the ftpc task over a telnet NSH connection, then you should set the following configuration item:

-    CONFIG_EXAMPLES_FTPC_FGETS=y

-  By default, the FTPC client will use readline() to get characters from the console.
-Readline includes and command-line editor and echos characters received in stdin back through stdout.
-Neither of these behaviors are desire-able if Telnet is used.

-  You may also want to define the following in your configuration file.
-  Otherwise, you will have not feeback about what is going on:

-    CONFIG_DEBUG=y
-    CONFIG_DEBUG_VERBOSE=y
-    CONFIG_DEBUG_FTPC=y

-examples/ftpd
-^^^^^^^^^^^^^^

-  This example exercises the FTPD daemon at apps/netuils/ftpd.
-Below are configurations specific to the FTPD example (the FTPD daemon itself may require other configuration options as well).

-   CONFIG_EXAMPLES_FTPD - Enable the FTPD example.
-   CONFIG_EXAMPLES_FTPD_PRIO - Priority of the FTP daemon.
-     Default: SCHED_PRIORITY_DEFAULT
-   CONFIG_EXAMPLES_FTPD_STACKSIZE - Stack size allocated for the
-     FTP daemon.
-Default: 2048 CONFIG_EXAMPLES_FTPD_NONETINIT - Define to suppress configuration of the network by apps/examples/ftpd.
-You would need to suppress network configuration if the network is configuration prior to running the example.

-  NSH always initializes the network so if CONFIG_NSH_BUILTIN_APPS is defined, so is CONFIG_EXAMPLES_FTPD_NONETINIT (se it does not explicitly need to be defined in that case):

-    CONFIG_NSH_BUILTIN_APPS - Build the FTPD daemon example test as an NSH built-in function.
-By default the FTPD daemon will be built as a standalone application.

-  If CONFIG_EXAMPLES_FTPD_NONETINIT is not defined, then the following may be specified to customized the network configuration:

-    CONFIG_EXAMPLES_FTPD_NOMAC - If the hardware has no MAC address of its own, define this =y to provide a bogus address for testing.
-    CONFIG_EXAMPLES_FTPD_IPADDR - The target IP address.
-Default 10.0.0.2
-    CONFIG_EXAMPLES_FTPD_DRIPADDR - The default router address.
-Default 10.0.0.1
-    CONFIG_EXAMPLES_FTPD_NETMASK - The network mask.
-Default: 255.255.255.0

-  Other required configuration settings:  Of course TCP networking support is required.
-But here are a couple that are less obvious:

-    CONFIG_DISABLE_PTHREAD - pthread support is required
-    CONFIG_DISABLE_POLL - poll() support is required

-  Other FTPD configuration options thay may be of interest:

-    CONFIG_FTPD_VENDORID - The vendor name to use in FTP communications.
-      Default: "NuttX"
-    CONFIG_FTPD_SERVERID - The server name to use in FTP communications.
-      Default: "NuttX FTP Server"
-    CONFIG_FTPD_CMDBUFFERSIZE - The maximum size of one command.
-Default:
-      512 bytes.
-    CONFIG_FTPD_DATABUFFERSIZE - The size of the I/O buffer for data transfers.
-Default: 2048 bytes.
-    CONFIG_FTPD_WORKERSTACKSIZE - The stacksize to allocate for each FTP daemon worker thread.
-Default:  2048 bytes.

-  The following netutils libraries should be enabled in your defconfig
-  file:

-    CONFIG_NETUTILS_NETLIB=y
-    CONFIG_NETUTILS_TELNED=y

 examples/hello
 ^^^^^^^^^^^^^^